-In addition, our ability to successfully start or complete tenant buildouts, new ground up development or redevelopment of existing properties has been and is expected to continue to be adversely impacted by similar disruptions with respect to governmental orders shutting down construction activities, impacts on our ability to source materials for construction and labor shortages impacting our ability to complete construction projects on anticipated schedules.
-Such adverse impact to our supply chain could have a material adverse effect on our business, financial condition and results of operation.
+Our ability to successfully start or complete tenant buildouts, new ground up development or redevelopment of existing properties was adversely impacted by governmental orders shutting down construction activities.
+We also experienced impacts on our ability to source materials for construction and labor shortages impacting our ability to complete construction projects on anticipated schedules.
+In the event a surge in new cases resulting in additional lockdowns occurs, similar impacts to our supply chain may arise which could have a material adverse effect on our business, financial condition and results of operation.
+We continue to closely monitor and assess the capital requirements of all in process and planned developments, redevelopments, and capital expenditures.
+We are carefully proceeding in a targeted manner on a project-by-project basis which has resulted in delaying, phasing or curtailing certain in-process and planned development, redevelopment and capital expenditure projects.